-- You need to partner with more than one ad networks to fill your remnant inventories and 100% fill rate isn’t guaranteed.
+- You need to partner with more than one ad network to fill your remnant inventories and a 100% fill rate isn’t guaranteed.
 It is true that you can see that almost all of the ad networks claim to fill all the impressions, yet, it rarely happens in the real world.
 The best you can do is to set fallbacks.

 - Quality has been a pressing issue in online advertising.
 Surprisingly, some ad networks have the ad creative auditing in place to ensure only relevant and non-offensive are shown to the readers.
-Of course, everyone has the technology and technologies are being spoofed by the bad actors.
+Of course, everyone has the technology, and technologies are being spoofed by the bad actors.
 An extra layer of manual protection can go a long way.

-- Credibility and trust are the two most important factors you need to asses while partnering with the ad network.
+- Credibility and trust are the two most important factors you need to assess while partnering with the ad network.
 For instance, take AdSterra, a well-known ad network reportedly accused of driving the users into malware, bank trojans, etc.

 Targeting capabilities of ad networks play a vital role not only in your CPMs but also in advertisers’ ROI.
 Ad networks offer various targeting and decision-making features similar to an ad server.

-A few include RON (Run on all the sites in the ad network), ROS (Run of specific sites in the ad network), IAB categories, Context of the page (keywords), Geo and time of the day, Browser type and OS, and Behavioral data.
+A few include RON (Run on all the sites in the ad network), ROS (Run of specific sites in the ad network), IAB categories, Context of the page (keywords), Geo, and time of the day, Browser type and OS, and Behavioral data.
 An advertiser can also target by leveraging third-party data in some ad networks.

 The Future of Ad Networks